 Positive first meetings

 The first time that your group meets can have a big impact on the overall success of your group.
 Finding a date to suit everyone can be difficult.

 Make sure that you meet in a suitable space.
 There are group study spaces in every library to support group study work.
-Both the Laidlaw Library and the Edward Boyle Library have bookable group study rooms and booths all equipped with AirMedia, allowing you to wirelessly connect up to 4 devices onto one screen.
-This means that you can easily view what each person is working on so that you can discuss and progress as a group.
+Both the Laidlaw Library and the Edward Boyle Library have bookable group study rooms and booths all equipped with AirMedia, allowing you to wirelessly connect up to four devices onto one screen.
+This means that you can easily view what each person is working on so that you can discuss and progress as a group.>

 There are several things that you could focus on in your first meeting, depending on how much time you have.
-Here are some suggestions for important topics to discuss:
+Here are some suggestions for important topics to discuss.

-think about how often you will meet, how the group will communicate between meetings, how decisions will be documented, and interpersonal issues such as making sure that everyone has a role and treating one another professionally.
+Think about how often you will meet, how the group will communicate between meetings, how decisions will be documented, and interpersonal issues such as making sure that everyone has a role and treating one another professionally.

-Understanding the task:
+Understanding the task

-discuss the task that you have been set, read the guidelines carefully, and break it down together.
+Discuss the task that you have been set, read the guidelines carefully, and break it down together.
 This will help your group to understand what tasks need to be completed to achieve a successful outcome.
 Some groups fall into criticising the task, but this won’t help you to make progress.

-once you have discussed the task generally, the group will need to create an action plan to ensure that all of the individual jobs that make up the larger task are completed on time, and in the right order.
+Once you have discussed the task generally, the group will need to create an action plan to ensure that all of the individual jobs that make up the larger task are completed on time, and in the right order.
 Don’t forget that you should share the workload as equally as possible, and take account of the preferences and skills of all group members.
 The group might decide to divide the work between smaller sub-groups, or to individuals, so be prepared to be flexible and collaborate with others.